ShafayetSadi/SkyFarm-Analytics/README.md

 ## **<font color="skyblue">🌍 Live Demo</font>**

-You can access the live demo of the Flood Tracker project at **Flood Tracker Live**.
+You can access the live demo of the SkyFarm Analytics project at **[SkyFarm Analytics Live](https://sky-farm-analytics.vercel.app/)**.

-## **<font color="skyblue">📧 Contact</font>**

-For questions, suggestions, or contributions, feel free to reach out:

-- **Email:** your.email@example.com
-- **GitHub:** yourusername

-Flood Tracker is designed to help mitigate flood risks and provide communities with the tools they need to stay informed.
+SkyFarm Analytics is designed to help mitigate flood risks and provide communities with the tools they need to stay informed.
 Together, we can make a difference by empowering people with the knowledge to stay safe.